 The Bioethics Research Library at Georgetown University began as a few shelves of the Kennedy Institute of Ethics’ scholars’ books.
 As the interdisciplinary field of bioethics grew, so did the library.
 It now includes:

-- More than 300,000 books, journal articles, audiovisuals, and archival materials on a wide range of topics.
+- More than 30,000 books, journals, audiovisuals, and archival materials on a wide range of topics.

 - Materials written in over 20 languages.